Simbigo/simbigo.github.io/colorito/basic/layers.md

 $image->createLayer(200, 200);
 ```

-2. Create a layer from the image file.
+B. Create a layer from the image file.

 ```php
 <?php